micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 - **running** - a thread is marked as running when it is using the CPU;
 - **ready** - a thread that is ready to run, but does not use the CPU yet;
-- **waiting** - a thread that is not ready to run since it must wait for a resource that is not yet available, or for an event that will occur in the future.
+- **suspended** - a thread that is not ready to run since it must wait for a resource that is not yet available, or for an event that will occur in the future.

 ### The READY list

 To performs its duties efficiently, the scheduler needs to keep track only of the threads ready to run.
-Threads that for a little while wait for various events can be considered to momentarily exit the scheduler jurisdiction, and other mechanisms, like timers, synchronisation objects, notifications, etc are expected to return them to the scheduler when ready to run.
+Threads that for a little while must wait for various events can be considered to momentarily exit the scheduler jurisdiction, and other mechanisms, like timers, synchronisation objects, notifications, etc are expected to return them to the scheduler when ready to run.

 In order to keep track of the ready threads, the scheduler maintains a ready list.
 The term list is generic, regardless of the actual implementation, which might be anything from a simple array to multiple double linked lists.